Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/config.md

 It contains all the files which are required for configuration and installation.

 {{<callout info>}}
-If you want to see the helm charts, take a look at your [charts repo](https://github.com/Sciebo-RDS/charts).
+If you want to see the helm charts, take a look at the [charts repo](https://github.com/Sciebo-RDS/charts).
 {{</callout>}}

 ## Configuration